Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Envisioning Intentions in LLM Interactions

 As discussed earlier, a cognitive task model such as Hayes and Flowers~\cite{hayes2013new} describes how a writer moves from a goal to the executed text output.
-The steps of creating a story context and characters, and then planning, executing, and revising, describe the process of generation across writers.
-The steps for how to write a story are the subject of much analysis and instruction to help people become better writers.
-While this process is not the only viable way to generate a story, it is a way people often use, and therefore may be evident in the stories captured in the textual data corpus employed in training LLMs.
-While the LLM was not trained in this task process, it emerges through its analysis across words, phrases, and stories, and becomes implicitly embedded in the LLM's generation performance.
-That is why it is helpful for a user to mentally envision what is required for them to perform the generative task: Doing so likely engages the same task knowledge used by other writers with similar intentions.
-Then, describing their intentions to the LLM with those cognitively-informed specifications makes accessing stories with similar intent more likely through the lexical indexes built through transformer networks.
+While this process is not the only viable way to generate a story, it is an approach that people often use and, therefore, may be evident in the stories captured in the textual data corpus employed in training LLMs.
+While the LLM was not trained to write stories, this underlying cognitive model becomes implicitly embedded in the LLM through its training set of words, phrases, and stories, and emerges in the LLM's generation performance.
+While the LLM does not have an explicit cognitive model of how to generate a story, it is built through statistical analysis of a story corpus created by human writers.
+That is why it is \textbf{helpful for a user to mentally envision what is required for them to perform the generative task: Doing so likely engages the same task knowledge used by other writers with similar intentions.} Then, describing their developed intentions to the LLM using those cognitively informed specifications makes accessing stories with similar intent more likely through the lexical indexes built into transformer networks.

 To traverse the extreme database of connections encoded within large learning models and generate a desired outcome, a user must attempt to describe not only \textit{what} others wrote about, but also, \textit{why} they wrote.
-Without understanding intentions, it is impossible to assess the actions leading to good outcomes in the past, and impossible to assess outcomes from LLM systems as meeting goals.
-The value of generative outputs depends entirely on the intentions linking goals to their execution.
-The three pathways approach shown in Figure~\ref{fig:llmmodel} builds on human knowledge of successful task completion.
-The three gaps, including the capability gap, language gap, and intentionality gap, together comprise the gulf of envisioning.
+Without understanding intentions well, it is impossible to access plans from past tasks leading to good outcomes, and impossible to assess outcomes from LLM systems as meeting one's goals. \textbf{The value of generative outputs depends entirely on the intentions linking goals to their execution in output.} The three pathways shown in Figure~\ref{fig:llmmodel} build on human knowledge of successful task completion and vary in the effort and process required.
+The three gaps, including the capability gap, instruction gap, and intentionality gap, together comprise the gulf of envisioning.